reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_Linux.md

 ## Install Python
-Python 2.7 is pre-installed installed when you install Ubuntu  is  but the Python shared library and the library headers are missing.
+Python 2.7 is pre-installed, installed when you install Ubuntu but the Python shared library and the library headers are missing.
 Many python packages which are not written in Python depend on these things.